Lactococcus lactis: Therapeutic benefits

+Lactose fermentation

 In one study that sought to prove that some fermentation produced by L. lactis can hinder motility in pathogenic bacteria, the motilities of Pseudomonas, Vibrio, and Leptospira strains were severely disrupted by lactose utilization on the part of L. lactis.
 Using flagellar Salmonella as the experimental group, the research team found that a product of lactose fermentation is the cause of motility impairment in Salmonella.
 It is suggested that the L. lactis supernatant mainly affects Salmonella motility through disruption of flagellar rotation rather than through irreversible damage to morphology and physiology.
 Lactose fermentation by L. lactis produces acetate that reduces the intracellular pH of Salmonella, which in turn slows the rotation of their flagella.
 These results highlight the potential use of L. lactis for preventing infections by multiple bacterial species.

 Secretion of Interleukin-10

 Genetically engineered L. lactis can secrete the cytokine interleukin-10 (IL-10) for the treatment of inflammatory bowel diseases (IBD), since IL-10 has a central role in downregulating inflammatory cascades and matrix metalloproteinases.
 A study by Lothar Steidler and Wolfgang Hans shows that in situ synthesis of IL-10 by genetically engineered L. lactis requires much lower doses than systemic treatments like antibodies to tumor necrosis factor (TNF) or recombinant IL-10.

 The authors propose two possible routes by which IL-10 can reach its therapeutic target.
 Genetically engineered L. lactis may produce murine IL-10 in the lumen, and the protein may diffuse to responsive cells in the epithelium or the lamina propria.
 Another route involves L. lactis being taken up by M cells because of its bacterial size and shape, and the major part of the effect may be due to recombinant IL-10 production in situ in intestinal lymphoid tissue.
 Both routes may involve paracellular transport mechanisms that are enhanced in inflammation.
 After transport, IL-10 may directly downregulate inflammation.
 In principle, this method may be useful for intestinal delivery of other protein therapeutics that are unstable or difficult to produce in large quantities and an alternative to the systemic treatment of IBD.